-Currently the Mayor of Cape Town, Patricia de Lille has fought injustice for more than 40 years through her involvement in politics.
+Currently the Minister of Public Works and Infrastructure, Patricia de Lille has fought injustice for more than 40 years through her involvement in politics.
 She is known for her role as a trade unionist in the struggle for equality and as the initial whistle-blower on the infamous Arms Deal in 1999.
 In 1988 Ms de Lille was elected Vice-President of the National Council of Trade Unions (NACTU), the first woman to do so.

 From 1994 to 2010 she was a member of the South African Parliament where she served on many portfolio committees including as the Chairperson of the Portfolio Committee on Transport.
 In 2003, she went on to become the first female Member of Parliament to form her own political party in a democratic South Africa and won seats at national, provincial and local level.